 Joining us on a nest monitoring patrol means that you will be taken by STCB staff and/or volunteers on our boat to Klein Bonaire.
 You will need to step off and on the boat at Klein Bonaire into shallow water with your possessions, and you will have to carry any items you take onshore for the duration of the trip.
 You will be walking along the 2km (1.25 mile) beach with us (4km or 2.5miles total walk) looking for turtle tracks, both from adult females coming on shore to lay their nests and also (after July) from newly hatched sea turtles (hatchlings).

 We will explain what to look out for at the beginning of the walk so that you can learn more about our work.
 Obviously we cannot guarantee that there will be any sea turtle activity during these walks, that’s nature!
 For this trip we request a contribution of 40USD per adult and 20USD for children under 12.
 Residents (with ID) will get a 50% discount.
-Reservations are required so please send an email to Dr. Sue Willis email@example.com.
+Reservations are required so please send an email to STCB at email@example.com.

 Each year STCB undertakes snorkel surveys around the north, west and south coasts of Bonaire (between Malmok and Willemstoren lighthouses) and around the whole of Klein Bonaire.
-The survey is done in sections, each survey lasting approximately an hour and 2-3 surveys are completed each survey day.
+The survey is done in sections, each survey lasting approximately 30 minutes and 4-5 surveys are completed each survey day.
 Survey days typically last from 8am till 5pm.
-These surveys have been done for 12 years to the same protocols and have provided much valuable research data for STCB.
+These surveys have been done for 15 years to the same protocols and have provided much valuable research data for STCB.
 During each survey staff and volunteer surveyors form a line and swim slowly at right angles to the coast, maintaining the line formation while looking for sea turtles.

 For more information, please contact us at firstname.lastname@example.org.